 Jan.
-6 Introduction T 12 Main edieb in the Jan.
-13 Models of Self-Regulation and Coping Student discussion of coping with a particular stressor - what are the particular challenges and demands involved?
+9 Introduction Jan.
+16 Martin Luther King, Jr. Day - no class meeting but there are readings on coping with discrimination and dimensions of stigma Jan.
+23 Models of Self-regulation and Coping Jan.
+23 Student presentation and discussion of coping with a particular stressor - what are the particular challenges and demands involved?
 How are they studied?
 What does or could the study of your stressor tell us about coping more generally?
+We will start our discussion of these questions on Jan.
+23 and continue Jan.
+30. We will discuss Martin Luther King, Jr. Day readings.
 Jan.
-20 Martin Luther King, Jr. Day - no class meeting but 2 readings on coping with discrimination Jan.
-27 Coping: Conceptual Analyses, Measurement, & Methodological Critiques Jan.
-27 We will analyze widely used measures of coping for their conceptual content and applicability to particular stressors.
-We will discuss Martin Luther King, Jr. Day readings. we will discuss Martin Luner King, Jr. Day feadings.
+30 Coping: Conceptual Analyses, Measurement, & Methodological Critiques We will analyze widely used measures of coping for their conceptual content and applicability to particular stressors.
 Feb.
-3 Resources and the Stress Process: Loss, Depletion, & Affirmation/Replenishment Student discussion of resources implicated in coping with particular stressors.
-1 1 0 1 Feb.
-10 Coping with What?: Why Goals (and Standards and Tasks) Matter Student discussion of what people are trying to do in coping with particular stressors, and why understanding goals matters for the conceptualization of stress and coping.
+6 Resources and the Stress Process: Loss, Depletion, & Affirmation/Replenishment Student discussion of resources implicated in coping with particular stressors.
+E 1 124 Feb.
+13 Coping with What?: Why Goals (and Standards and Tasks) Matter Student discussion of what people are trying to do in coping with particular stressors, and why understanding goals matters for the conceptualization of stress and coping.
 Feb.
-17 Duosidents?
-Day no class rep. 17 Presidents' Day - no class Feb.
-24 Personality and Coping-Multiple Mechanisms What personality factors are relevant to particular stressors, at what point in the process, and why?
+20 Presidents' Day - no class; work on short paper Feb.
+24 Short summary of what you have learned about your chosen stressor, upload to canvas page by 11 AM Friday, February 24 Feb.
+27 Personality and Coping-Multiple Mechanisms 200021 What personality factors are relevant to particular stressors, at what point in the process, and why?
 Student presentation/discussion of individual differences implicated in exposure to or coping with selected stressor.
 Mar.
-2 Short summary of what you have learned about your chosen stressor, due by e-mail by 11 AM Negative Affect and Coping: Emotion-Focused Coping Reconsidered Student discussion of sources of negative affect and their likely impact on specific aspects of coping with chosen stressor; implications for intervention.
+6 Spring Break - no class Mar.
+13 Negative Affect and Coping: Emotion-Focused Coping Reconsidered Student dis cussion of sources of negative affect and their likely impact on specific aspects of coping a stressor; implications for intervention.
 Mar.
-9 Spring Break - no class Mar.
-16 Positive Affect and Coping, Positive Beliefs and Health Mai.
-10 Student discussion of sources of positive affect and their likely impact on specific aspects of coping with chosen stressor; implications for intervention. aspects of coping with chosen success, implications for intervention.
+20 Positive Affect and Coping, Positive Beliefs and Health Student discussion of sources of positive affect and their likely impact on specific aspects of coping with chosen stressor; implications for intervention.

-^{}Article share or original research proposals may be scheduled on these dates.
+^{}Article shares or original research proposals may be scheduled on these dates.

-Seminar Outline Weekly Schedule of Topics & Assignments (conted.)
+Seminar Outline & Weekly Schedule of Topics & Assignments (contd.)